Advanced Diploma of Accounting

 ||Government Funding, Concession, Full Fee

-This qualification reflects the role of individuals working in accounting and seeking professional recognition, including tax agents, accounts managers and business analysts; and to employees performing a range of accounts management tasks for organisations in a range of industries.
+FNS60217 Advanced Diploma of Accounting reflects the role of individuals working in accounting and seeking professional recognition, including tax agents, accounts managers and business analysts; and to employees performing a range of accounts management tasks for organisations in a range of industries.
 At this level individuals are expected to apply theoretical and technical skills in a range of situations and to display initiative and judgement in planning activities.
 They have autonomy in performing complex operations and can be responsible for planning, coordinating and evaluating the work of others within broad but generally well-defined parameters.

 Assessment methods may include: